 13. Streak: A CRM Within Gmail

-This CRM extension for Gmail allowss you to manage sales cycles, customer support, bug tracking, hiring, send emails later and use snippets so you can automatically have boiler plate email templates to quickly modify and send.
+This CRM extension for Gmail allows you to manage sales cycles, customer support, bug tracking, hiring, send emails later and use snippets so you can automatically have boilerplate email templates to quickly modify and send.

 14. Inbox When Ready: Get Emails In Batches At Set Times